tahczeban/MechaCar_Statistical_Analysis/README.md

 The linear model does/not predict mpg of MecharCar ptototypes because:

-## DELIVERABLE 2:Summary Statistics on Suspension Coils
+## DELIVERABLE 2: Summary Statistics on Suspension Coils
 This segment of the analysis addressed the Suspension_Coil.csv dataset and the results from multiple production lots, in terms of the consistency of weight capacities.
-As illustrated in FIGURES: 4 through 7, tables were created in R representing the statistical data for total and lot summaries from the MechaCar_mpg and Suspension_Coil CSV's for the suspension coil's continuity across manufacturing lots and the PSI metrics for each lot (mean, median, variance and standard deviation).
+As illustrated in FIGURES: 4 through 7, tables were created in R representing the statistical data for total and lot summaries for the suspension coil's continuity across manufacturing lots.
+The PSI metrics for each lot; mean, median, variance and standard deviation, were calculated in a dataframe with group_by() and summarize() and formulated to tables.

 <img width="1440" alt="D2-total_summary" src="https://user-images.githubusercontent.com/90135381/153728186-db7bbd66-a867-411f-acf8-0fcdb085ae37.png">